OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 *Guards and wards* creates the following effects within the warded area.

-**_Corridors._** Fog fills all the warded corridors, making them heavily obscured.
+**_Corridors_**.
+Fog fills all the warded corridors, making them heavily obscured.
 In addition, at each intersection or branching passage offering a choice of direction, there is a 50 percent chance that a creature other than you will believe it is going in the opposite direction from the one it chooses.

-**_Doors._** All doors in the warded area are magically locked, as if sealed by an _arcane lock_ spell.
+**_Doors_**.
+All doors in the warded area are magically locked, as if sealed by an _arcane lock_ spell.
 In addition, you can cover up to ten doors with an illusion (equivalent to the illusory object function of the _minor illusion_ spell) to make them appear as plain sections of wall.

-**_Stairs._** Webs fill all stairs in the warded area from top to bottom, as the _web_ spell.
+**_Stairs_**.
+Webs fill all stairs in the warded area from top to bottom, as the _web_ spell.
 These strands regrow in 10 minutes if they are burned or torn away while _guards and wards_ lasts.

-**_Other Spell Effect._** You can place your choice of one of the following magical effects within the warded area of the stronghold.
+**_Other Spell Effect_**.
+You can place your choice of one of the following magical effects within the warded area of the stronghold.
 * Place _dancing lights_ in four corridors.
 You can designate a simple program that the lights repeat as long as _guards and wards_ lasts.
 * Place _magic mouth_ in two locations.
 * Place _stinking cloud_ in two locations.
 The vapors appear in the places you designate; they return within 10 minutes if dispersed by wind while _guards and wards_ lasts.